Ribble Explorers

 This programme will focus on the Fylde coast and Ribble estuary, in the FY1, FY3 and FY4 postcode areas.

-What does this Ribble Explorers involve?
+What does Ribble Explorers involve?

-Ribble Explorers is a new project focusing on the Ribble Catchments coastal communities.
+Ribble Explorers is a project focusing on the Ribble Catchments coastal communities.
 This project has been part funded by the Ernest Cook Foundation, a educational charity founded in 1952 to help every child experience the joys of the outdoors.

 Ribble Rivers Trust know that young people in these communities would dramatically benefit from reconnecting with nature.
 By examining National Health datasets we can see this area has high levels of outdoor inactivity in children; high levels of depression; and high levels of obesity and inactivity related illnesses.
 Furthermore, areas of Blackpool in particular have very high levels of deprivation as well as high levels of excess weight in children.
 There is a clear need for outdoor learning in these areas.
 This will help to connect people with nature and have a positive effect on mental and physical wellbeing.
 Outdoor learning will also encourage green thinking, which will help protect the environment for future generations.